DevDogs-UGA/DevDogs-Academy/general/git/README.md

 # Key Terms
-**Repository (AKA repo)** - A folder where are the files being tracket by git are located.
+### **Repository (AKA repo)**
+A folder where are the files being tracket by git are located.
 It's also where the `.git` folder is located which contains all the meta data.

+### **Commit**
-**Commit** - A commit is when you take a snapshot of changes made to your repository.
+A commit is when you take a snapshot of changes made to your repository.
 Commits are logged and and used to track and manage the history of your repository.

+### **Branch**
-**Branch** - A branch is an offshoot from the main line of development.
+A branch is an offshoot from the main line of development.
 It's like a safe zone where you can commit changes without affecting the main line.
 This is especially useful when working with others because you can experiment and make changes without interfering with code others are working on.
 When you are done making changes you can merge your changes into the main line of development.

+### **Working Directory**

 <img src="./media/branch-visual.png" alt="Branch Visual Image" width="200"/>
 <img src="./media/branch-merge-visual.png" alt="Branch Merge Visual" width="200"/>